 The turning point came, however, in 2012, when Oscar traveled with us on a weeklong trip to interview surviving winemakers from Traditional Rioja’s ‘Golden Age’ (1940s-1970s).
 These old-timers had retained incredible knowledge about where the best vineyard sites were, how blending varieties and sites could yield a more compelling final wine, and how the stems in old wines imparted freshness and character.

-But by the time of these interviews, it was already too late: their bodegas had turned away from tradition.
+But by the time of these interviews, it was already too late: most of their bodegas had turned away from tradition.
 On the positive side, they practiced more serious viticulture.
 But their newly adopted cellar methods gave a more international feel to the wines.

 It became clear to Oscar and Eva that there could be another path forward in Rioja—an approach that married the best of Traditional Rioja with a deeper appreciation of Rioja’s even more ancient ancestral past.

 The basis of any great wine estate is, of course, its vineyards.
 And many of Oscar and Eva’s family vineyards lie just to the west of Haro, in the shadow of the Obarenes Mountains.
 This area has long been revered by producers for the freshness and persistence they provided in blends.
 In fact, one old-timer claimed that the esteemed early Viña Reals were usually a blend of 75% Obarenes Tempranillo, with up to 25% Garnacha from Cárdenas.
 Having vineyards in both villages, Oscar and Eva’s are able to work with similar proportions for their signature tinto.